jedisct1/c-blind-rsa-signatures/README.md

 Using that scheme, a server can issue a token and verify that a client has a valid token, without being able to link both actions to the same client.

-1. The client create a random message, and blinds it with a random, secret factor.
+1. The client creates a random message, and blinds it with a random, secret factor.
 2. The server receives the blind message, signs it and returns a blind signature.
 3. From the blind signature, and knowing the secret factor, the client can locally compute a `(message, signature)` pair that can be verified using the server's public key.
 4. Anyone, including the server, can thus later verify that `(message, signature)` is valid, without knowing when step 2 occurred.

-This scheme was designed by David Chaum, and was originally implemented for anonymizing DigiCash transactions.
+The scheme was designed by David Chaum, and was originally implemented for anonymizing DigiCash transactions.

 ## Dependencies